 Michigan's attorney general charges 16 people in fake elector scheme

-Michigan's attorney general has announced charges against 16 residents for serving as so-called fake electors following the 2020 presidential election.
+Michigan's attorney general has announced charges against 16 people for serving as so-called fake electors following the 2020 presidential election.

 The electors signed documents falsely attesting that Donald Trump won the state in the election.
 Trump lost Michigan to Joe Biden.

-The broader fake elector scheme is part of special counsel Jack Smith's federal investigation into Trump and the attack on the Capitol on Jan.
+The broader fake elector scheme is part of special counsel Jack Smith's ongoing federal investigation into Trump and the attack on the U.S. Capitol on Jan.
 6, 2021.

-Those charged include former Michigan Republican Party Co-Chair Meshawn Maddock.
-Each defendant faces charges including election law forgery.
+Those charged in Michigan include Meshawn Maddock, a former co-chair of the state Republican Party.
+Each defendant faces a slew of felony charges including election law forgery.

-"The false electors' actions undermined the public's faith in the integrity of our elections and, we believe, also plainly violated the laws by which we administer our elections in Michigan," Attorney General Dana Nessel, a Democrat, said in a statement.
+"The false electors' actions undermined the public's faith in the integrity of our elections and, we believe, also plainly violated the laws by which we administer our elections in Michigan," Attorney General Dana Nessel, a Democrat, said in a statement Tuesday.

 The statement details: